FE 'tkGooies' subsystem

-The details there will sound like a lot to do (partly because both command-line and GUI installation is described), but the install takes only a few steps after downloading the self-extracting install file to your computer :
+The details on that page will sound like a lot to do (partly because both command-line and GUI installation is described), but the install takes only a few steps after downloading the self-extracting install file to your computer :

-The 'tkGooies' start-up script should be available via either a 'link' with the pathname
+The 'tkGooies' start-up script should be available via either a 'soft-link' with the pathname

 or via the 'actual' pathname